pavanjava/bootstrap-rag/bootstraprag/templates/llamaindex/simple_rag/readme.md

 - In the data folder place your data preferably any ".pdf"
 #### Note: ensure your qdrant and ollama (if LLM models are pointing to local) are running
 - run `python main.py`

+### How to expose RAG as API
+- run `python apis.py`
+- verify the swagger redoc and documentation as below
+- open browser and hit `http://localhost:8000/redoc`
+- open browser and hit `http://localhost:8000/documentation`